davidwong19/cronos-sentiment-analyse/README.md

 To install all the required packages needed for our scraper, open a terminal where you cloned this repository and paste following command:
 - `pip install -r requirements.txt`

-### 1.2 Running the scripts
-You can run the python script by navigating to the **automation folder**.
-You need to change the directory in the various '.bat' files to where your 'python.exe' is located.

 ## 2. sources used to create dataset 'reviews_cronos_groep.csv'

 - indeed